HarshaBhat24/HarshaBhat24/README.md

 - 🔐 Tinker with ethical hacking labs, CTFs, and exploit development
 - 💻 Build secure and scalable full-stack web applications
-- 🧠 Learn by doing — hands-on problem solving and open-source exploration
 - 🏆 Active participant in hackathons, cybersecurity challenges, CTFs and developer communities

 ---